ttscoff/na_gem/src/_README.md

 Search names can be partially matched when calling them, so if you have a search named "overdue," you can match it with `na saved over` (shortest match will be used).

 Run `na saved` without an argument to list your saved searches.
+Saved searches preserve whether NA search syntax or TaskPaper search syntax was used, and both syntaxes are supported when defining or running them (see [TaskPaper search section](#taskpaper-syntax) above).

 > As a shortcut, if `na` is run with one argument that matches the name of a saved search, it will execute that search, so running `na maybe` is the same as running `na saved maybe`.
 <!--JEKYLL{:.tip}-->